jezinho22/self-assess-game/README.md

 ## Current status

 Very messy UIs resulting from experiments
-Main pages are landing page which can show a score bar, self assess which provides criteria to choose, and dynamic question pages which allow inputting responses to criteria and give feedback from ai, including points/marks and resources to study
+Main working pages are _landing page_ which can show a score bar, _Test yourself_ which provides criteria to choose, and _dynamic question pages_ which allow inputting responses to criteria and give feedback from ai, including points/marks and resources to study

 ## db table definitions